 Prince George provides everything you need to work virtually, including high-speed Internet connectivity and easy flight access to anywhere in the world that business takes you.
-But what makes Prince George stand out compared to other possible virtual work locations is the ability to enjoy all of the amenities you desire, along with the lifestyle and affordability benefits you can’t find in larger urban centres.
-All you need to get started is the support of your employer, or an idea for a tech business and the drive to be an entrepreneur, along with a computer, a smartphone and a home office.
+What makes Prince George stand out compared to other possible virtual work locations is the ability to enjoy all of the amenities you desire, along with the lifestyle and affordability benefits you can’t find in larger urban centres.
+All you need to get started is the support of your employer or an idea for a tech business and the drive to be an entrepreneur, along with a computer, a smartphone and a home office.

 Being the largest city in central and northern BC has positioned Prince George as the centre for healthcare in the region.
 Prince George is the headquarters for Northern Health, which provides health services and hospitals for Quesnel north to the BC-Yukon border.
-Prince George is home to the University Hospital of Northern BC (UHNBC), which is the largest acute care facility within the the region it serves and a hub for specialized services for surrounding communities.
+Prince George is home to the University Hospital of Northern BC (UHNBC), which is the largest acute care facility within the region it serves and a hub for specialized services for surrounding communities.
 In addition to numerous family practices, residents of Prince George can access care through two walk-in clinics.
 Prince George also offers cancer treatment and care through the BC Cancer Agency Centre for the North, which opened its doors in November 2012.
-The Centre for the North is located adjacent to UHNBC and is the newest of the BC Cancer Agency’s six full service regional cancer centres.
+The Centre for the North is located adjacent to UHNBC and is the newest of the BC Cancer Agency’s six full-service regional cancer centres.

 Prince George’s location offers immediate access to four-season outdoor recreation activities that are complemented by a full range of urban amenities.
-Whether you prefer a relaxing day at the lake, hiking in an inland cedar rainforest, kayaking, canoeing, playing soccer or hockey, a day of shopping, an evening spent watching live theatre or a symphony performance, or good food at a top notch local restaurant, Prince George has it all.
+Whether you prefer a relaxing day at the lake, hiking in an inland cedar rainforest, kayaking, canoeing, playing soccer or hockey, a day of shopping, an evening spent watching live theatre or a symphony performance, or good food at a top-notch local restaurant, Prince George has it all.
 And the best part is that everything is accessible, with the average round-trip in Prince George being only 30 minutes.